Skip to main content

 Use caution when using a tool to remove a fuse cover from the battery housing.
 Position your body so the tool points away from your body to reduce the risk of injury if the tool slips.
 Use caution to avoid damaging the fuse and battery casing when using a tool to remove a fuse cover from the battery housing.
 Insert the tool at a shallow enough angle to avoid damaging the fuse and casing near and underneath the fuse cover.

 1. Remove the fuse.
-Use needle nose pliers to grip the fuse housing and pull the fuse directly outwards.
-If the fuse is difficult to pull, use the awl to pry each side of the fuse to rock it out the housing.
+Use a fuse puller or needle nose pliers to grip the fuse housing and pull the fuse directly outwards.
 Recycle the fuse according to local rules.

 Remove 5A fuse.gif